• Skip to primary navigation

 Easy Vegan Pie Crust

-This vegan pie crust has the most delicious, tender, flaky layers.
-Plus, it’s fool-proof, can be ready in 25 minutes, and requires only 4 common ingredients.
+This vegan pie crust has delicious tender, flaky layers.
+It’s fool-proof, can be ready in 25 minutes, and requires only 4 common ingredients.

 Ingredients

-- ½ cup vegan butter stick, cubed an chilled
+• ½ cup vegan butter stick, cubed and chilled

 Instructions